pubky/mainline/docs/censorship-resistance.md

 and by extension censorship.
 This document is an overview over the problem and how this implementation minimizes this risk.

-[Real-World Sybil Attacks in BitTorrent Mainline DHT](https://www.cl.cam.ac.uk/~lw525/publications/security.pdf) paper divides Sybil attacks into “horizontal”, and “vertical”, the former tries to flood the entire network with Sybil nodes, while the later tries to target specific region of the ID space, to censor specific info-hashes.
+[Real-World Sybil Attacks in BitTorrent Mainline DHT](https://www.cl.cam.ac.uk/~lw525/publications/security.pdf) paper divides Sybil attacks into “horizontal”, and “vertical”, the former tries to flood the entire network with Sybil nodes, while the later tries to target specific regions of the ID space, to censor specific info-hashes.

 Our strategy in this document is to first: explain how can we transform all vertical attacks to horizontal attacks by necessity, and second: explore the cost of such horizontal attacks and the cost of resisting such attacks, and we consider the system resistant to censorship, if the cost of resistance to horizontal Sybil attacks are much lower than the cost of sustaining such attacks for extended periods of time.

-### Non goals
+### Non Goals

 For the sake of this document we will NOT discuss extreme forms of censorship like filtering out UDP packets that look like Bittorrent messages at the ISP level.
 Or filtering out packets that includes specific info hashes.
 This form of censorship apply to more than just DHTs, including DNS queries and more.
 And are better